IkerGalardi/liblinalg/Contributing.md

 |-------------------------------------------------|
 | In depth description of the feature/enhancement |

+As much of the code written should be documented by comments or on the pull request.

 ## Bug acknowledgement
 This should be done using the issue system provided by github.
 The issue should follow the next format: